perk11/exif-database/README.md

 # exif-database

-A bash script to build a sqlite database of all EXIF information in directory.
+A bash script to build a sqlite database of all EXIF information in a directory to plot it on a map and more.

 ## Pre-requisites: